hjunker/ProcessBouncer/README.md

 Please refer to https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6 for further information.

 ### Sign your customized ProcessBouncer script
-No matter whether you run ProcessBouncer as Administrator or a regular user, you should configure your windows system(s) to execute only signed powershell scripts.
+No matter whether you run ProcessBouncer as Administrator or a regular user, you should ure your windows system(s) to execute only signed powershell scripts.

 TODO: Well, I am gonna have to document this soon, maybe based on a writeup like this one: https://www.scriptinglibrary.com/languages/powershell/how-to-sign-a-powershell-script/

 ## Technical details
 While this script is running (no admin permissions shall be required) this should protect the user from typical ransomware infections.
 This is accomplished by using _Windows Management Instrumentation (WMI)_ to get notified (asynchronously get events) on newly started processes and check some of their characteristics for things that are probably of malicious nature.
 There are various options to choose and to extend for making the script work best.
 Please check and tune the included white- and blacklists carefully.
-Once a process is rated as suspicious it is suspended / terminated (CONFIG!).
+Once a process is rated as suspicious it is suspended / terminated.
 A GUI popup is shown to the user to inform him that it might be the time to take his hands of his keyboard and call the IT department.
 If you configure Process Bouncer to only suspend the suspicious process, you can e.g. set up a remote-session and check the process that is still running... and hey... you are on the front line of cyber defense... and you are winning!

 ## Limitations